tomas-fryza/esp-micropython/lab2-gpio/README.md

 ### Learning objectives

-After completing this lab you will be able to:

 * Use a breadboard for prototyping
 * Configure input/output pins of ESP32
 * Understand the distinction between active-low and active-high connections
 * Utilize basic I/O components, such as buttons, LEDs, and keypads, in MicroPython

-The purpose of this laboratory exercise is to acquire the skills to interact with fundamental I/O devices using the GPIO (General Purpose Input/Output) pins of the ESP32 microcontroller.

 <a name="preparation"></a>